 That trophy goes to your landing page.

-Your landing page is the most important part of your law Google Ads campaign.
+Your landing page is the most important part of your law firm Google Ads campaign.

 You see, your account interface (keywords, Ads copy, targeting e.t.c) is like the raw material used in producing a product.